benjamin-robertson/observium/README.md

 ```

 2. Via environment hiera.
 (Preferred as we can encrypt these values)
-Within environment hiera place the values as shown.
+Within environment hiera place the values like shown.
 ```
 ---
 observium::db_password: "your_password_here"